 How to become a critical care technologist

-You can apply for a postgraduate training place on the 3-year NHS Healthcare Scientist Training Programme (STP).
-This is a combination of university and work-based training.
+You can apply for a postgraduate training place on the NHS Scientist Training Programme (STP).
+It takes 3 years to complete and includes a combination of university and training at work.

-To apply, you'll need an upper second class honours degree or above in a subject related to the specialist area you want to work in.
-Examples of acceptable subjects for critical care science are:
+To apply, you'll need an upper second class (2:1) honours degree or above in a subject related to the specialist area you want to work in.

-If you have at least a lower second class degree in a less relevant subject you could apply to the STP after taking a more relevant postgraduate qualification.
+If you do not have a 2:1, you could apply to the STP after you finish a health or science postgraduate course.

 You'll usually need: